gmbrandt/xwavecal/README.rst

     >>> Length = 4875 rows

-We imagine that one can use this table to initilize any other pipeline's wavelength solution.
+We imagine that one can use this table to initialize any other pipeline's wavelength solution.

 Fiber templates
 ~~~~~~~~~~~~~~~